England flood risk to rise fourfold by 2035: report

 "Without action by households and businesses to prepare for these inevitable weather extremes the country faces rising costs, unnecessary damage and future disruption."

-Scientists believe extreme weather like heatwaves, floods and droughts are linked to climate change and likely to become more frequent in the future.
+Scientists believe extreme weather is likely to become more frequent in the future due to climate change.

 Flooding will be the biggest climate risk to Britain this century with damage set to cost as much as 12 billion pounds ($18.63 billion) a year by the 2080s if nothing is done to adapt to extreme weather, a government-funded study said in January.